 5. Do NOT use a machine epilator or hair removal creams

 These methods of hair removal, where several hairs are pulled out of the skin or a cream that enables hair to be wiped off can damage the skin and as a result delay the healing process.

 Following the above tips will help you achieve the results you want.
 If you have any questions, our team is here to help.
-Give us a call today 1300 74 50 74.
+Give us a call today 1300 74 50 74. or email [email protected]